Claudia Schiffer Showcases Cleavage In Incredibly Tight Red Dress

 “I remember this one from years ago,” another fan commented with the addition of a few red heart emoji.

-“I remember when this pic was published inside Paris Match in the 90’s… probably 94…” a third Instagrammer recalled.
+“I remember when this pic was published inside Paris Match in the 90’s… probably 94…” a third user recalled.